robertDurst/robertdurst.github.io/_posts/tech/2022-08-13-Napkin-Math-at-Work.md

 ## Conclusion

 Napkin math is an art - it requires knowing what's important and what you can gloss over.
 Used effectively, it's a great tool for determining potential performance wins, ballparking future server traffic load, and quickly checking someone else's numbers.
-For me, it's be helpful in justifying how I spend my free cycles at Spring.
+For me, it's be helpful in justifying how I spend my free cycles at Spring; it's a very quick way to determine the biggest bang for your buck!